Transition to using journal entries with QuickBooks Desktop

 - Navigate to the Settings tab.

-- Click edit next to your QBO integration.
+- Click edit next to your QBD integration.

 - In the Bank Account section change the dropdown back to your original bank account.